- Private residential tenancies

 Even if your tenancy agreement is called something different, you will have all the protections of a private residential tenancy listed in this guide.

 If you already live in the property under a different type of agreement, your landlord has to give you the document within 28 days of the tenancy becoming a private residential tenancy.
 For example, if you're initially using the let property as your second home during the week while working away from your main home, you're likely to have a common law tenancy as the let property is not your only or principal home.
-If the let property later becomes your only or principal home, you will have all the protections of a private residential tenancy from the day your circumstances changed and your landlord must give you the written terms of your private residential tenancy within 28 days of that change.
+If the let property later becomes your only or principal home, you will have all the protections of a private residential tenancy from the day your circumstances changed and your landlord must give you the written terms of your private residential tenancy and the notes within 28 days of that change.

 If the terms of the tenancy change after it's started, your landlord must give you a document explaining the updated terms of the tenancy within 28 days of the change coming into effect.
 For example, if the written terms of your tenancy state that pets are not permitted in the let property and your landlord subsequently agrees that you can keep a dog, this would be a change to a term of your tenancy and your landlord would be required to provide you with a document outlining this change.